Equality and Diversity

 - Foster good relations between people who share a protected characteristic and people who do not share it.

-For information about how our school is complying with the Public Sector Equality Duty, please refer to our Equalities Policy.
+For information about how our school is complying with the Public Sector Equality Duty, please refer to our Equalities Policy which can be found at the bottom of this page.

 Throughout the academic year, we use monitoring information gathered to identify gaps or potential issues for pupils in relation to the protected characteristics.